(Neil Jenkins, Paul Bod, Neil Crud, Young Bowler, Gwyn Ellis, Uncle Bowler, Edi Filmstar – pic by Wayne)

 Local journalist Arfon Griffiths used the term Costa Geriatrica to describe what was happening to his town and how fitting it turned out to be.
 The mistake the council were making in my opinion was they were trying encourage an influx of rich senior citizens into the town and discourage the younger generation from staying.
 Who was going to empty the overflowing commodes or change the dirty sheets?
 The town had little to offer a bunch of dirty punks so we would invariably create our own entertainment; not quite like the Famous Five, although their lashings of ginger beer was emulated with cans of Carling Black Label.

-We decided the disused shops next to the cinema would be good idea and the eight of us crawled through the hole in the back door and had a punk disco.
+It was agreed that the disused shops next to the cinema would be good idea and the eight of us crawled through the hole in the back door and had a punk disco.
 There used to be an old motorcycle shop here and we made liberal use of the discarded tins of spray paint.
 Wayne scrawled “Ugly graffiti for an ugly world” in blood red letters across the wall.
 Before we knew it there was a black mariah van, two cop cars, an Alsation and about fifteen coppers outside ready to charge.
 Then Edi stuck his head out of the window saw his old sparring partner PC Skinner and yelled at him,

 ‘Fuck off because we’re squatting.’